espoertner/project-app/README.md

 ## Features
 * Search for a book by title or subject

-* Results are displayed with book title, author name and book photo (if available)
+* Results are displayed with book title author name and book photo (if available)

 * On click, a result will display the same information as well as a summary